yangjiang3973/yang-blog/posts/deployment plan for my blog.md

 3. make sure other tools also restart, including mongodb and nginx: for example `systemctl enable mongod` will run mongod as a service when the server starts

-(TODO) CI/CD travis or jenkins like toolkit team at least (And other devops workflow)
+(TODO) CI/CD `travis` or `jenkins` like toolkit team at least (And other devops workflow)

-1. after I commit my code to github, it will generate a new version and deployment to production server.
+After I commit my code to github, it will generate a new version and deployment to production server.
 (Advanced: split master branch and dev branch, only major changes will trigger new build)

+CI: Continuous Integration. compile code and bundle. common tools includes Github CI and Jenkins and so on...

+CD: Continuous Deployment or Delivery. deployment new release on testing env or production env. common tools includes Docker, k8s and so on.

+NOTE: make a general plan after reading some articles!

+(IN PROGRESS) learn Github CI

+try github action first before Jenkins.

+(IN PROGRESS) learn `Jenkins`

+1. install Jenkins
+   To restart jenkins-lts after an upgrade:
+   `brew services restart jenkins-lts`
+   Or, if you don't want/need a background service you can just run:
+   `/usr/local/opt/openjdk@11/bin/java -Dmail.smtp.starttls.enable=true -jar /usr/local/opt/jenkins-lts/libexec/jenkins.war --httpListenAddress=127.0.0.1 --httpPort=8080`

+---

+(TODO) use docker for my app
 (TODO) update packages that have vulnerabilities. (`npm audit fix`?)